-1. moderate 2. major 3. severe target likely to cope well and require minimal / short-term support target likely to cope well with a period of additional school- based support target vulnerable and / or likely to need ongoing or intensive support from school and / or specialist support
+1. 2.
+3. target likely to cope well and require minimal /short-term support target likely to cope well with a period of additional school- based support target vulnerable and / or likely to need ongoing or intensive support from school and / or specialist support